-Are you interested in finding the best programmable thermostats that are under $50?
+Are you interested in finding the best programmable thermostat under $50?

-- my #1 top choice for the best programmable thermostats (below the $50 dollar range)
+- My #1 top choice for the best programmable thermostat under $50

 What Are Programmable Thermostats?